awsdocs/amazon-rekognition-developer-guide/doc_source/delete-faces-procedure.md

 ------
 #### [ AWS CLI ]

-   This AWS CLI command displays the JSON output for the `delete-collection` CLI operation\.
+   This AWS CLI command displays the JSON output for the `delete-faces` CLI operation\.
 Replace the value of `collection-id` with the name of the collection that contains the face you want to delete\.
 Replace the value of `face-ids` with an array of face IDs that you want to delete\.

    ```
    aws rekognition delete-faces --collection-id "collectionname" --face-ids '["faceid"]'